tommibembel/srtToDocx/README.md

-# srt_to_docx
+# str converter
-Converter for srt files into docx
+This is a converter for srt files into docx and xlsx files.

-A python written converter to create docx files for Microsoft Word out of srt files.
-Converter can be used via console or with the gui.
+It converts a subtitle file in srt format to Microsoft Word or Microsoft Excel Converter can be used via console or with the GUI.

 If you want to use it via console in python, you only need the functions.py.
 Be sure you have the required packages mentioned in requirements.txt.
 The easy way is to create a virtual env and fulfill the requirements.txt with:
 `pip install -r requirements.txt`